project-slippi/slippi-wiki/SPEC.md

 | 0x5 | Latest Finalized Frame | int32 | For non-rollback, this should always equal the frame number.
 For rollback, this indicates the index of a frame which is guaranteed not to happen again (finalized).
 This is very useful when reading a file in real-time to make sure you are processing "finalized" information | 3.7.0

 ### FOD Platforms
-This event only occurs on Fountain of Dreams, and is sent every frame the height of the platform is changing.
+This event only occurs on Fountain of Dreams, and is sent for each change in platform height.
+If both platforms are moving, there will be two events per frame.

 | Offset | Name | Type | Description | Added |
 | --- | --- | --- | --- | --- |